Robust Market Interventions

 Using the triangle inequality for the spectral norm $\|\cdot\|$, we have:

-We will bound the expected value of each term on the right-hand side.
+We will bound the typical size of each term on the right-hand side.
+The terms $\bm{\Phi}\,\bm{D}\,\bm{\Gamma}$ and $\bm{\Gamma}\,\bm{D}\,\bm{\Phi}$ are transposes of each other, and similarly for $\bm{\Phi}\,\bm{F}\,\bm{\Gamma}$ and $\bm{\Gamma}\,\bm{F}\,\bm{\Phi}$, so their norms can be bounded in the same way; in what follows we bound one representative of each pair and absorb the resulting factor of $2$ into the constants.
 In this argument, we adopt the standard practice that the meaning of the constant $C$ can change from line to line, but this symbol always stands for a deterministic constant that does not depend on $i$, $j$, or $n$.